Mishalzeera/the-money-manager/TESTING.md

 for Best Practises, "91" for SEO.
 Dark theme got "84" for Accessibility, where light theme got "91".
 For Performance, dark theme got "91" and light theme got "84".

+## Validators

+W3 Validator for dark_style.css passed with 12 exceptions due to using custom variables - Validator doesn't include them in its processes.
+"Due to their dynamic nature, CSS custom variables are not statically checked".
+The same result was had for light_style.css and style.css. tw-colours.css, being only a sheet of custom variables, needs no validation.

+For the HTML validation, there were a few 'errors' regarding spacing between attributes, which I quickly fixed and ran again.
+Also there is a persistent message that the "pattern attribute does not apply" to the type of input I had chosen to use.
+However, it does indeed have the outcome I wanted, so I will assume that is one of the HTML Validator's quirks.

+--add_expense.html: Validated successfully other than Jinja code

+--add_invoice.html: Validated successfully other than Jinja code

+--add_reward.html: Validated successfully other than Jinja code

+--admin.html: Validated successfully other than Jinja code

+--base.html: Validated successfully other than Jinja code

+--delete_account.html: Validated successfully other than Jinja code

+--delete_expense.html: Validated successfully other than Jinja code

+--delete_invoice.html: Validated successfully other than Jinja code

+--edit_expense.html: Validated successfully other than Jinja code

+--edit_invoice.html: Validated successfully other than Jinja code

+--edit_note.html: Validated successfully other than Jinja code

+--edit_wish.html: Validated successfully other than Jinja code

+--end_tax.thml: Validated successfully other than Jinja code

+--expenses.html: Validated successfully other than Jinja code

+--index.html: Validated successfully other than Jinja code

+--invoice.html: Validated successfully other than Jinja code

+--login.html: Validated successfully other than Jinja code

+--manual.html: Validated successfully other than Jinja code

+--profile.html: Validated successfully other than Jinja code

+--register.html: Validated successfully other than Jinja code

+--reward.html: Validated successfully other than Jinja code

+--settings.html: Validated successfully other than Jinja code

+--user_history.html: Validated successfully other than Jinja code

+--wishlist.html: Validated successfully other than Jinja code

 # Suggested Tests For Possible Future Maintainability